AxelAli/Tensorflow-Image-Classification/README.md

 ### Known Bugs / Errors / Improvements
->We should have a system that checks every image and checks if it is a renamed png
+~~>We should have a system that checks every image and checks if it is a renamed png~~

+Fixed April/17